DataDog/documentation/content/en/security_platform/application_security/setup_and_configure.md

 {{< programming-lang lang="python" >}}

-The Python tracer package provides the `set_user` function, which allows you to monitor authenticated requests by adding user information to the trace.
+Monitor authenticated requests by adding user information to the trace with the `set_user` function provided by the Python tracer package.

 This example shows how to set user monitoring tags: